FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Serveless Computing with Azure Functions/README.md

 Try to do the same thing from a Visual Studio Function Project.

+![NewProject][NewProject]

+Then to add a new Function, right mouse click on the project node in Solution Explorer, then choose Add > New Item.
+Choose Azure Function from the dialog box.

+![AddFunction][AddFunction]

+Select the type of function you need...

+One all the code is in place hit F5 to run it locally.

+![DebugMode][DebugMode]

 [SearchFunctionApp]: Media/SearchFunctionApp.png "Search Function App"
 [CreateFunctionApp]: Media/CreateFunctionApp.png "Create a Function App"